James Shields (baseball): Scouting report

 Shields had good command of his fastball and changeup.
 His four-seam and two-seam fastballs typically reached 91 to 94 miles per hour, and he also threw a changeup, a cut fastball, and a spiked curve.
 Shields used an awkward windup where he shifted his weight back toward second base by moving his left leg in the air and moving it behind him.
 He then paused for about one second before delivering the pitch.

 Personal life

+Shields's teammates nicknamed him "Big Game James" in honor of James Worthy.

 Shields married Ryane Barber in November 2007 in Kauai, Hawaii.
 They make their home in Rancho Santa Fe, California with their two daughters.
 The couple is involved with The Heart Gallery and Eckerd Youth Alternatives, two initiatives benefiting children in foster care, and in 2010 donated a suite at Tropicana Field called "Big Game James Clubhouse" for the use of foster children attending games through the two initiatives.
-They also hosted an annual "Heart Gallery Night at the Rays" during Shields' tenure with the club.
+They also hosted an annual "Heart Gallery Night at the Rays" during Shields's tenure with the club.

 Shields is the first cousin of former MLB outfielder Aaron Rowand.